Croydon/pt-recap/Readme.md

 `calculation` uses this data to calculate some basic statistics and provides the results to `templater`, which generates a HTML file with the final results.

+The implementation of the functions can be found in `recap/` while the tests can be found in `tests/`.

 ## Summary
 To recap the testing environment of recap, the following processes and tools were used: